gabssnake/observablehq-docs/docs/inputs/overview.md

     autoplay loop playsinline controls = "false">
   </video>

-  To quickly create an input, open the [**Add cell menu**](https://observablehq.com/@observablehq/adding-cells) by clicking the plus sign in the left margin, then search for an input by name (or search for "input" to see all built-in input options).
+  To quickly create an input, open the [**add cell menu**](/cells/#add-cell-menu) by clicking the plus sign in the left margin, then search for an input by name (or search for "input" to see all built-in input options).
 Click on the desired input, and a new JavaScript cell is added containing placeholder code that you can update to create your input.

 <video
     style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 70%"